decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 weight: 2
 ---

 Some of the items in the catalog of the Decentraland Editor are **Smart Items**.
-Players can interact with these,they also have configurable properties, and they can trigger actions on other smart items.
-For example, you can find doors that can be opened and closed, platforms that move up and down, or buttons and levers that can activate other items.
+Players can interact with these, they have configurable properties, and they can trigger actions on other smart items.
+For example: doors that can be opened and closed, platforms that move up and down, or buttons and levers that can activate other items.

 You can recognize these items because they have a lightning icon and a different colored background.

 <img src="/images/editor/smart-items.jpg" width="300"/>

+{{< hint info >}}
+**📔 Note**:
+Smart items are available on both the web editor, and the desktop VS Studio Code extension.
+See [using smart items on VS Studio](#using-smart-items-on-vs-studio) if you encounter issues.
+{{< /hint >}}

 ## Using items

 To use a smart item, drag it into the scene like any other item.
-It will already include a default behavior, run a scene preview try it out.
+All items include a default behavior, run a scene preview try it out.

-Some items you can find include:
+Here are some common items and their default behaviors:

-- **Doors**: By default doors are opened or closed when clicked.
-You can change this behavior to be triggered by buttons, trigger areas, etc.
+- **Doors**: Doors are opened or closed when clicked.
+You can change this behavior so they're opened by buttons, trigger areas, etc.
 - **Buttons**: When clicked, they play sound and an animation as feedback.
-Add triggers to make them activate other smart items.
+Add more actions to their trigger events to activate other smart items.
 - **Levers**: When clicked, they switch between two states.
-Make each position of the lever perform different triggers on other smart items.
+Make each position of the lever perform different actions on other smart items.
-- **Chests**: Behave similar to doors, by default are opened or closed.
+- **Chests**: They behave like doors, by default are opened or closed when clicking.
 You can place smaller items inside them.
-- **Platforms**: Move between two positions.
+- **Platforms**: They move between two positions.
 Use their tween actions to control where they move to, their speed, etc.
-- **Trigger area**: This is an invisible item that can trigger other smart items when the player walks into its area.
+- **Trigger area**: An [invisible item](#invisible-items) that can trigger other smart items when the player walks into its area.
+See [About trigger areas](#about-trigger-areas).

 All smart items can be configured to behave in custom ways.
 For example, change what sounds a door plays when opened, how far a platform moves, etc.